Black-and-white warbler: Breeding

 It breeds in broadleaved or mixed forest, preferably in wetter areas.
 Black-and-white warblers nest on the ground, laying four or five eggs in a cup nest.
 The nest is cup-shaped, often located on the ground among roots or against a tree, or in crevices on tree stumps.
 The species prefers to nest in damp areas.
 The nest is constructed with grassy material, bark, and dry leaves, and lined with softer material such as moss and hair.
 The female is responsible for most of the nest-building.
 The female lays four or five eggs, which are light brown and speckled with darker brown.
 The female begins incubating once the last or second-to-last egg is laid.
 Incubation lasts 10 to 12 days, and is done solely by the female.
 During incubation, the female is sometimes fed by the male.
 Both parents care for the nestlings.
 The young fledge after 8 to 12 days, and stay around the nest while they improve their flight ability.
 During this time, the parents remain nearby.
 This species generally produces one brood per year.
 The nests are sometimes parasitized by the brown-headed cowbird (Molothrus ater).

 Conservation status

 The IUCN classifies the black-and-white warbler as Least Concern due to its large range and population size.
-However, its population is decreasing.
-Habitat loss and degradation, especially forest fragmentation, are the main factors contributing to the species' decline.
-If habitat loss continues, in either or both summer or wintering habitat, the species may continue to decline in the future.
+Its population is believed to be stable as of 2021.
+Habitat loss and degradation, especially forest fragmentation, are the main threats to the species.
+If habitat loss continues, in either or both summer or wintering habitat, the species may decline in the future.
 Pesticides such as fenitrothion and phosphamidon have contributed to the species' decline in the 1970s, and others such as chlorinated hydrocarbons may continue to have an effect.